Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Computational experiments with DINNs

-The first five columns of Table \ref{tab:optimal_parameters} present the model parameters, their actual values, the search ranges used by VINNs, the values identified by VINNs, and the percentage relative errors between the actual and identified values.
-The rightmost column of Table \ref{tab:optimal_parameters} displays the relative mean squared errors produced by the network and the relative mean squared errors generated by the LSODA algorithm for system \eqref{main model} while capturing the dynamics of the dependent variables over time.
-Table \ref{tab:optimal_parameters} highlights how the chosen search ranges influence the neural network's ability to learn the parameters.
-VINNs effectively identify a set of parameters close to the actual values especially for the 10\% and 20\% search ranges as shown in Table \ref{tab:optimal_parameters} and Figures \ref{fig:1 IINN's Output with 10 percent parameter range}-\ref{fig:1 IINN's Output with 20 parameter range}.
-The upper panel of Figure \ref{fig:1 IINN's Output with 10 percent parameter range} displays the solutions of the system's variables over time, obtained using the neural network with a 10\% variation in the search range.
-On the other hand, the lower panel presents the solutions with the learned parameters obtained using VINNs while maintaining the same search range.
-Although the system is trained well, small fluctuations in the relative mean squared error are observed across different experiments.
-It is crucial to mention that VINNs can successfully learn a system, even there are slight inconsistencies in the learned parameters.
+The first five columns of Table \ref{tab:optimal_parameters} present the model parameters, their actual values, the search ranges used by \textit{DINNs}, the values estimated by \textit{DINNs}, and the percentage relative errors between the actual and estimated values.
+The rightmost column of Table \ref{tab:optimal_parameters} displays the `MSE' and `MSE NN' for each experiment. \textit{DINNs} effectively identify the parameters sufficiently close to their actual values especially for the 10\% and 20\% search ranges as shown in Table \ref{tab:optimal_parameters}.
+When the search range is widened to 50\%, the estimated parameters exhibit greater variability (see Table \ref{tab:optimal_parameters}); however, the resulting solutions align well with the observed data (see Figure \ref{fig: DINNs performance with varying parameter ranges}).
+Figure \ref{fig: DINNs performance with varying parameter ranges} displays the solutions of the system \eqref{main model} over time, obtained with 10\%, 20\% and 50\% variation in the search range.
+Although the system is trained well, small fluctuations in the `MSE NN' are observed across different experiments.
+Nevertheless, it is important to note that \textit{DINNs} are capable of learning the dynamics of the system \eqref{main model} in all three experiments, even when the learned parameter sets differ from each other.
 The possible reasons of this occurrence include several factors, such as relatively simpler diseases model, complex deep learning network.
-From the experiments conducted in this section, it can be concluded that VINNs are capable of estimating different sets of parameters depending on the selected search range.
-Despite variations in the learned parameters, the model consistently captures the underlying system dynamics, producing solutions that effectively explain the observed data.
-This suggests that while parameter estimation may exhibit minor inconsistencies, VINNs remain robust in learning meaningful representations of the system.
+From these experiments, it can be concluded that \textit{DINNs} are capable of estimating different sets of parameters depending on the selected search range.
+Despite variations in the learned parameters, the model can capture the underlying dynamics of the system, producing solutions that reflect the patterns inherent in the observed data.
+This suggests that while parameter estimation using \textit{DINNs} with different search ranges may yield different sets of parameter values, \textit{DINNs} remain robust in learning meaningful and reliable representations of the system \eqref{main model}.